-Topic: Achieving High Performance from Cross Cultural Teams - A Guide for Western Managers in Asia
+Topic: Achieving High Performance in Cross-Cultural Teams: A Guide for Western Managers in Asia

 LITERATURE REVIEW

 1.1.
-Barriers to Successful Employment for Cross-Cultural Employees
+Barriers to the Successful Employment of Cross-Cultural Employees

-As per the Charlotte-Mecklenburg Workforce Development Board (2002), effective communication can be ridden with linguistic and cultural hurdles as well as misunderstandings thus complicating a lot of things at the workplace.
-This can also create a lot of insecurity.
-Day to day business can also get affected because of perception barriers, prejudices and stereotyping by colleagues, staff heads and managers.
-Moreover, systematic barriers like employment policies, undertakings and systems can also affect the classifications of certain jobs to a great extent.
-For example, certain organizations expect potential candidates to have both, educational as well as work experience credentials to suit their appointment.
-The Board also goes on to state that this causes qualified applicants to be eliminated from the potential labor market.
-A large number of immigrants, many a time refugees have a back-up of adequate educational as well as work experience from their native country.
-Yet, on account of their limited communicational skills and a wide cultural gap between the two, their experience-backed credibility does not hold them in good stead.
-In fact, some reports at the T.J.
-Maxx regarding an HR manager reported a Vietnamese staff at a company distribution centre was actually a practicing lawyer before going to the USA.
-Increasing cultural diversity has brought in several changes at the American workplace. the business community has now awoken to the need of the hour, which is to educate their employees, training professionals and other personnel management professionals to have a better understanding and show more sensitivity to the linguistic barriers and cultural differences among workers who come from diverse background.
-Such compassion and empathy is very instrumental in improving communication and inter-personal skills when employers want to work out recruitment and employment functions, retention and advancement of immigrant workers.
-This goes on to help the business focus on its competitiveness by making sure that its workforce is strong, stable, productive and safe.
+According to the Charlotte-Mecklenburg Workforce Development Board (2002), linguistic and cultural hurdles can hinder effective communication and create complications in the workplace.
+This could create a sense of insecurity amongst employees.
+Day-to-day business operations can also be affected by perception barriers, prejudices, and stereotyping at work.
+Moreover, systemic barriers such as employment policies and practices can also affect the classifications of certain jobs to a great extent.
+For example, certain organizations expect potential candidates to have both educational as well as work experience credentials to suit their requirements.
+The board also states that this eliminates otherwise qualified applicants from the potential labor market.
+A large number of immigrants, including many refugees, come from their home countries already equipped with adequate educational qualifications and work experience.
+However, on account of the cultural gap and their limited communication skills, their experience-backed credibility does not count.
+In fact, a report from T.J.
+Maxx states that a Vietnamese worker at a company distribution centre was actually a practicing lawyer before moving to the United States of America.
+Increasing cultural diversity in North America has brought in several changes at the workplace.
+The business community has now woken up to the need of the hour and has started educating its employees, including management professionals, to be sensitive to linguistic and cultural differences among workers from diverse socio-cultural backgrounds.
+Empathy and sensitivity to cultural differences is very important for improving communication and interpersonal relations.
+These attitudes also play a vital role in decisions concerning recruitment, hiring, and retention of immigrant workers.
+In the long run, having a strong, stable, productive, and safe workforce will help businesses remain competitive by focusing on their core competencies.